joomla-projects/docker-php72/README.md

-# docker-php72
+# Docker Container with PHP 7.2

-Docker Container for unit testing with php7.2
+Docker Container for unit testing with PHP 7.2 and our PHP Unit extensions.